-Many of our customers ask if they should buy a digital piano or a guitar they found on the Internet.
-In most cases, we have never evaluated their selection, and can’t recommend it.
-Instead, we have spent many hours evaluating instruments locally, and have listed our top picks for beginners below.
+Many of our customers ask us about digital pianos they found on the Internet.
+In nearly all cases, we have never evaluated their selections, and can’t recommend them.

-Our minimum recommendation is a Casio PX-870 console digital piano (~$900) with an attachable frame and pedals.
+Our minimum recommendation is a Casio PX-870 digital piano (~$1000) with an attachable frame and pedals.

-This pedal allows blends the sound of multiple notes that can’t be sustained by the fingers alone, and makes the piano sound louder and more resonant.
-In the case of the half pedal feature, the intensity of the resonance effect can be decreased limiting how far the pedal is moved downward.
-In terms of mechanical functionality, this is similar to how an acoustic damper pedal works.
+*Damper pedaling in general allows blending the sound of multiple notes that can’t be sustained by the fingers alone, and makes the piano sound louder and more resonant.
+In the case of the half pedal feature, the intensity of the resonance effect can be decreased by limiting how far the pedal is moved downward.
+This is similar to how an acoustic damper pedal works.

 An acoustic piano or digital with an acoustic action (hybrid) is are better than basic digitals, regardless of the student’s level.